unChaz/sci-fi-5e/srd/equipment/magic_items.md

 Ages past, elves and humans waged a terrible war against evil dragons.
 When the world seemed doomed, powerful wizards came together and worked their greatest magic, forging five _Orbs of Dragonkind_ (or _Dragon Orbs_) to help them defeat the dragons.
 One orb was taken to each of the five wizard towers, and there they were used to speed the war toward a victorious end.
 The wizards used the orbs to lure dragons to them, then destroyed the dragons with powerful magic.

 As the wizard towers fell in later ages, the orbs were destroyed or faded into legend, and only three are thought to survive.
-Their magic has been warped and twisted over the centuries, so although their primary purpose of calling dragons still functions, they also allow some measure of control over dragons.
+Their tek has been warped and twisted over the centuries, so although their primary purpose of calling dragons still functions, they also allow some measure of control over dragons.

-Each orb contains the essence of an evil dragon, a presence that resents any attempt to coax magic from it.
+Each orb contains the essence of an evil dragon, a presence that resents any attempt to coax tek from it.
 Those lacking in force of personality might find themselves enslaved to an orb.

 An orb is an etched crystal globe about 10 inches in diameter.
 When used, it grows to about 20 inches in diameter, and mist swirls inside it.